 3 simple questions to ensure prospects will give a damn about your brand strategy.

+It is awesome when we have those advocates and even evangelists for our brand.
+You know the ones.
+Those rabid believers who can’t wait to tell others about us.
 These folks become advocates when they feel like the brands that they love really “get” them.
 Building these believers is no easy task for any brand strategy.
 But getting started is not hard.
 It just takes 3 questions.

 3 questions for an irresistible brand strategy